david7378/david7378/readme.md

 <h3 align="center">A passionate frontend developer from Argentina</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=david7378&label=Profile%20views&color=0e75b6&style=flat" alt="david7378" /> </p>
+Currently I am working as front-end developer on my own.
+I build different solutions on ReactJs, by the way, I am a truly passionate of this technology.
+When I'm not developing you can find me learning something new, improving my dev skills.
+Besides that in my free time I enjoy flying small airplanes as a pilot ✈, I love it as much as coding.

 - 🔭 I’m currently working on **personal projects.**